Killing of Robert Hamill: Allegations of police collusion

 officer Atkinson gave a statements confirming he knew Allister Hanvey from involvement in the local Taekwondo club (Hanvey was a black belt in the sport) and had seen him in Portadown town center on the night in question, however he denied having called his house to warn him to dispose of evidence.
 Atkinson asserted that a family friend named James Michael Robert McKee (who managed the local Taekwondo club they both attended) and his wife Andrea had slept over at his own house on the night in question, and it was McKee who rang Hanvey's house to enquire about the wellbeing of Hanvey's girlfriend, who happened to be McKee's niece.

+Robert Hamill Inquiry Report (2026)

+On 14 September 2026, the Robert Hamill Inquiry Report was finally published.
+The report had been completed in 2011, but its release to the public was delayed until legal proceedings regarding ex-RUC reserve officer Robert Cecil Atkinson had concluded.
+The inquiry ruled there was no collusion between the RUC officers and suspects in Hamill's death at the scene of the attack, however multiple failings in the follow-up investigation were highlighted, such as a tip-off to a suspect to destroy the clothing he was wearing on the night in question.

 Subsequent legal proceedings

 McKee's 2002 conviction for perverting the course of justice

 On 7 May 2002, James Michael Robert McKee and his ex-wife Andrea pleaded guilty at Craigavon Crown Court to doing an act with intent to pervert the course of justice in relation to the fatal assault on Robert Hamill.
 Andrea McKee was sentenced to 6 months imprisonment suspended for 2 years, however Michael McKee was sentenced to 6 months immediate imprisonment.
 It was revealed at the conclusion of their trial that after the break up of their marriage, Andrea had contacted police to withdraw previous statements she had made regarding phone calls from RUC reserve officer Atkinson's house on the morning of 27 April 1997.

 She then attended several police interviews where she outlined how Atkinson had asked her husband Michael to make false statements to cover the fact Atkinson himself had phoned the house of Alistair Hanvey (who was later charged with Robert Hamill's murder) and how Andrea herself had given untrue statements to police claiming her and her husband had slept over at Atkinson's house to support the false narrative.
 Andrea McKee also indicated that she would be willing to give evidence at any subsequent criminal proceedings regarding the offence she was convicted of.